-Only use the products that BAYADA gives you to gel or wash your hands, and ask your office for the BAYADA-approved lotion.
-Lotion will prevent your hands from becoming dry and heal hands that are already dry.
+- Only use the products that BAYADA gives you to decontaminate your hands and ask your office for the BAYADA-approved lotion.
+Lotion will prevent hands from becoming dry and heal hands that are already dry. - 2 Your hands should not be dry or cracked.
+Dry, cracked hands can become infected and prevent the proper use of antiseptic agents to decontaminate hands. - Otify your manager immediately if you have an injury to your hands that prevents you from decontaminating them (such as cuts, sutures, or burns).